This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Now that the PostgreSQL database is deployed, you can use the Knex CLI to apply schema migrations.
 Normally, you’d

-want to integrate this step into your CI / CD pipeline, but for this example, you can apply the schema migrations
+integrate this step into your CI/CD pipeline, but for this example, you can apply the schema migrations

 from your own computer.
 First, you need to expose the database name, host, and port that you just saw in the output